TABLE OF CONTENTS:

 - User disconnected

 The host can select the option to synchronize the video windows (including the window of the media player and screen sharing) for all participants.
-This could be done from the menu shown below which is opened by clicking on the three dots in his own video box or that of a participant.
-A new window will open.
+This could be done from the menu shown below:

-When this option is turned ON, participants will not be able to close the box or enter full-screen mode.
-The Close and Full-screen buttons on their video box will disappear.
+Note: When this option is turned ON, participants will not be able to close the box or enter full-screen mode.
+The Close and Full-screen buttons on their video box will be unusable.

 Also, participants will not be able to Open and Close the video box by clicking its icon on the right side of the screen.

-This video box now is controlled only by the host.
+This video box/es now will be controlled only by the host.

 Individual video in groups/breakout rooms